skafos/example-ml-apps/TensorFlow/tflite/ios/app/README.md

     create a unique identifier, try adding your initials and a number to the end of the string.

+3. Add your Skafos environment keys to the `AppDelegate.swift` file.

-3. With an iOS device connected, build and run the app in Xcode.
+4. With an iOS device connected, clean (`cmd + k` and `cmd + shift + k`), build and run (`cmd + R`) the app in Xcode.

 You'll have to grant permissions for the app to use the device's camera.
 Point the camera at various objects and enjoy seeing how the model classifies things!

-## Model references
+**The app should build and install on your test device with the INITIAL tflite model.**

+*After you've deployed your newly trained ["More Pets" tflite model](https://github.com/skafos/example-ml-apps/blob/master/TensorFlow/tflite/ios/model-building/more_pets_tflite.ipynb) from the dashboard, re-run your application, and you should see the model predictions change to reflect the newly delivered model!
+It may take a few seconds depending on network speed.
+Congratulations - you've just deployed your first Skafos model version to an app!*

+### Warning
 _Do not delete the empty references_ to the .tflite and .txt files after you clone the repo and open the project.
 These references will be fulfilled once the model and label files are downloaded when the application is built and run for